heineking/ChatApplication/README.md

 * Helps to document the application
 * Helps to identify code smells

+***

 ## Adaptive Example ##

 **User Story**: we must prevent hackers from compromising a user account through a brute force attack.

+**Naive Solution**: The naive solution would be to update the code of the existing ```ISecurityService``` implementation.
+This would, however, violate the single responsibility principle because then the ```SecurityService``` would be responsible for checking the for the brute force violations and also encoding the LoginRecord into an encrypted token for the client to consume.

-**Solution**: We will disable the ability to log into the account if there are too many unsuccessful attempts.
+**SOLID Solution**: We will disable the ability to log into the account if there are too many unsuccessful attempts.
+We will do this by creating a ```BruteForceDecorator``` implementation of ```ISecurityService```.

 This is take several steps.